 Restrict Access to Databases

 To avoid data theft, you should restrict the access of anyone who won’t operate with personal data.
-This includes creating a company access hierarchy and protecting information with hard-to-guess passwords and antivirus software.
+This includes creating a company access hierarchy and protecting information with hard-to-guess passwords and reliable antivirus software.

 Provide a Proper GDPR Education to Company Executives